Emergency situation

 $hHeight in pixels

-$tScaling type: fit (fits, preserves ratio, default) or box (fills the entire box and crops)
+$tScaling type: fit (fits within the container, preserves aspect ratio, default) or box (fills the entire container and crops)

 Responsive images with srcset

-To serve different sizes for mobile, tablet and desktop, combine getSrc() with the srcset HTML attribute.
+When you want to serve different sizes for mobile, tablet, and desktop, combine getSrc() with the HTML srcset attribute.
 The browser will then automatically select the size that matches the screen resolution:

-Tip: Add loading="lazy" on images that are further down the page, so they only load when the customer scrolls there.
+Tip: Add loading="lazy" to images further down the page so they load only when the customer scrolls to them.

-If you want all images to be in the same square format, for example in a product list, use the box scaling type:
+If you want all images to have the same square aspect ratio, such as on a product list, use the " box" scaling type:

 <img src="<{$product->getImage()->getSrc(600, 600, 'box')}>" alt="<{$product->getName()}>">